MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-prepare-for-your-project.md

 - An M365 Office subscription with access to SharePoint, OneDrive, and M365 Calendar.

-- Access to and familiarity with the Azure portal.
+- An Azure subscription and familiarity with the Azure portal.
+Azure subscriptions come in a variety of forms; if you're unsure about this, talk to your IT admin.

 - Make sure you have the following installed:

 [Azure CLI 2.40.0.](/cli/azure/install-azure-cli)

+[.NET 6.0 SDK Windows](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (This supports the [Mesh Emulator](../../../develop/debug-and-optimize-performance/mesh-emulator.md) in Unity.)

 [.NET 7.0 SDK Windows](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)